MicrosoftDocs/customer-insights/ci-docs/engagement-insights/view-reports.md

 ### Key metrics reports

-- **Page views** lists the page views for individual pages along with the number of total page views over the selected time frame.
+- **Page views** list the page views for individual pages along with the number of total page views over the selected time frame.
-- **Visits** shows information about the number of visits and the visit duration.
+- **Visits show information about the number of visits and the visit duration.
-- **Visitors** informs about new and returning unique visitors to your site.
+- **Visitors** inform about new and returning unique visitors to your site.

 ### Content reports

-- **Links** show information about the number and type of clicks that were performed.
+- **Links** show information about the number and type of clicks.
+-
-- **Exit pages** lists the links that visitors clicked to exit your site.
+- **Exit pages** list the links that visitors clicked to exit your site.

 ### Traffic sources reports

-- **Referrers** lists the domains and URLs that referred visitors to your site.
+- **Referrers** list the domains and URLs that referred visitors to your site.
-- **Tracking codes** provides details about the tracking codes in the links that brought visitors to your site.
+- **Tracking codes** provide details about the tracking codes in the links that brought visitors to your site.

 ### Visitor profiles reports

-- **Devices** lists the physical devices that were used to access your site.
+- **Devices** list the physical devices that were used to access your site.
 - **OS & browsers** provide insights into the operating systems and browsers that were running when accessing your site.
-- **Locations** shows information about visitors by country, region, and city.
+- **Locations** show information about visitors by country, region, and city.
-- **Languages** lists page views by the visitor's preferred languages.
+- **Languages** list page views by the visitor's preferred languages.

 ## Mobile reports

 Mobile reports are grouped in real-time usage,  app, and usage categories.
 You can access the OOB mobile reports under **Discover** in the left navigation pane.

-Screen shot: <<waiting on all reports to be available in order to screenshot the nav>>
+Screenshot: <<waiting on all reports to be available in order to screenshot the nav>>

 ### Real-time usage